PHOTOGRAPHY HEADER

 https://instagram.com/stcharlesart

-The Art and Design department comprises of 3 teachers and 1 specialist technician with expertise in a wide range of techniques and processes.
-Department staff have studied and worked at a number of prestigious colleges including; Central Saint Martins, Chelsea College of Art, Edinburgh College of Art, London College of Fashion and The Royal College of Art.
+The Art & Photography Department comprises of 4 teachers and 1 specialist technician.
+Each with expertise in a broad range of techniques and processes, the department staff have studied and worked at a number of prestigious institutions including Central Saint Martins, Chelsea College of Art, Edinburgh College of Art, London College of Fashion and The Royal College of Art.